flairNLP/flair/resources/docs/embeddings/TRANSFORMER_EMBEDDINGS.md

 ### Layer mean

 The Transformer-based models have a certain number of layers.
-[Liu et. al (2019)](https://arxiv.org/abs/1903.08855) propose a technique called scalar mix, that computes a parameterised scalar mixture of user-defined layers.

-This technique is very useful, because for some downstream tasks like NER or PoS tagging it can be unclear which layer(s) of a Transformer-based model perform well, and per-layer analysis can take a lot of time.

-To use scalar mix, all Transformer-based embeddings in Flair come with a `layer_mean` argument.
-The following example shows how to use scalar mix for a base RoBERTa model on all layers:
+By default, all layers you select are concatenated as explained above.
+Alternatively, you can set layer_mean=True to do a mean over all selected layers.
+The resulting vector will then always have the same dimensionality as a single layer:

 ```python
 from flair.embeddings import TransformerWordEmbeddings